CodingWithEnthusiasm/My-Projects/README.md

 13. PatternSearchC++ is a project for finding the patterns in text using different algorithms which can be as well oppened using the CodeBlocks.
 The detailed information about it together with my small research can be found in the SortingAlgorithmMaksymSemko file inside the project folder

+14. C++ConsoleBankApp and C++ConsoleTaxApp are simple C++ console projects which implement double quque data structure and imitate a service for collecting taxes and a service for students